-When your Email inbox gets full and uses up all the allocated space of your email account, other people will not be able to send you Emails.
-To free up some space on your email account, you need to log into the Webmail account for that Email address and delete older messages.
+If your email inbox gets full and uses up all the allocated space of your email account, other people will not be able to send you emails.

 NOTE: As a courtesy, we supply information about usage of some third-party products, but we don’t endorse or directly support these products and are not responsible for the functionality or reliability of them.